Grand Challenge Scholars Program

 POLS 350 – International Relations.

-Either enter a Grand Challenge-related project in the Association of Business, Engineering, and Science Entrepreneurs (ABESE) Top Dawg Business Plan Competition; or complete ENTR 430 - Innovative Product Design, and ENTR 460 - Innovative Venture Research.
+Either enter a Grand Challenge-related project in the Association of Business, Engineering, and Science Entrepreneurs (ABESE) Top Dawg Business Plan Competition; or complete ENTR 430 - Innovative Product Design, or ENTR 460 - Innovative Venture Research.

 4. Global Dimension